Senate passes bill to avert shutdown, extend $14 billion in Ukraine aid

 “We must, we absolutely must, secure more covid money,” he later said before lawmakers voted.
 “We’re going to keep working on this.
 It’s too important to ignore.”

-In providing aid to Ukraine, lawmakers overcame the initial partisanship that had divided their response to the conflict, after they failed to muster sufficient support to adopt their own sanctions package earlier this year.
+In providing aid to Ukraine, lawmakers overcame the initial partisanship that had divided their response to the conflict, after they failed to muster sufficient support to adopt their own sanctions package this year.
 The shifting political winds reflected the harsh reality of Russia’s military invasion, which has ravaged Ukrainian cities with deadly attacks that have intensified by the day.

-“This is not a way to run a railroad,” said Sen. John Cornyn (R-Texas) in a speech, lamenting that many members had little time to review the entire, roughly 2,700-page bill before the vote.
+“This is not a way to run a railroad,” said Sen. John Cornyn (R-Tex.) in a speech, lamenting that many members had little time to review the roughly 2,700-page bill before the vote.
 “But we all know democracy is under attack in the world, and that means we need to do everything we can to provide for our defense and support our friends and allies.”

-Democrats and Republicans signaled this week there are a wide array of additional measures on the horizon, including new legislation to punish Russia.
-That includes a growing, bipartisan push in the House and Senate to end normal U.S. trade relations with the country, opening the door for tariffs on Russian goods.
+Democrats and Republicans signaled this week that there are a wide array of additional measures on the horizon, including new legislation to punish Russia.
+That includes a growing bipartisan push in the House and Senate to end normal U.S. trade relations with the country, opening the door for tariffs on Russian goods.
 The idea initially had been included as part of a bill approved in the House on Wednesday to ban U.S. imports of Russian oil, affirming a policy Biden enacted on his own.
 But Democrats removed the trade section at the request of the president’s aides, who felt it needed to coordinate more with its allies.

 “When Congress returns to Washington next week, we will act decisively, in a bipartisan manner, to suspend permanent normal trade relations with Russia and Belarus,” said Rep. Richard E. Neal (D-Mass.), the top lawmaker on the tax-and-trade focused House Ways and Means Committee.

 Republicans, meanwhile, have pushed aggressively for additional lethal aid to Ukraine — including more military equipment.
-Taking to the Senate floor earlier Thursday, Senate Minority Leader Mitch McConnell (R-Ky.) blasted the Biden administration for failing to provide aircraft and other materiel to the fight.
+Taking to the Senate floor earlier Thursday, Senate Minority Leader Mitch McConnell (R-Ky.) blasted the Biden administration for not providing aircraft and other materiel to the fight.
 A broader group of Republicans led by Sen. Joni Ernst of Iowa later called on the president to “provide urgently needed airport that will bolster the ability of the Ukrainian armed forces to defend their country and help save civilian lives.”

 For all its significance, the new Ukrainian aid still amounted to only one small component of the broader spending package Democrats and Republicans approved on Thursday.
 The agreement, known in congressional parlance as an omnibus, sets federal spending levels for the remainder of the 2022 fiscal year, which concludes at the end of September.

-In total, it sets federal domestic, discretionary spending at a level of $730 billion, an amount that covers significant boosts at agencies including the Department of Health and Human Services, the Department of Labor and the Department of Education.
-The money allows the Biden administration to proceed with a series of key initiatives, including the work to implement a $1.2 trillion infrastructure law adopted last year to improve the nation’s roads, bridges, pipes, ports and Internet connections.
+In total, it sets federal domestic, discretionary spending at a level of $730 billion, an amount that covers significant boosts at agencies including the Department of Health and Human Services, the Labor Department and the Education Department.
+The money allows the Biden administration to proceed with key initiatives, including the work to implement a $1.2 trillion infrastructure law adopted last year to improve the nation’s roads, bridges, pipes, ports and Internet connections.

 The bill further helps the Internal Revenue Service hire new staff to combat its mounting backlog, which has slowed down its ability to provide tax refunds.
 It invests anew in affordable housing programs, charters a $1 billion campaign to research cancer cures and empowers the Food and Drug Administration to regulate electronic cigarettes.

 With it, lawmakers agreed to spend more on the Defense Department, with funding levels slated to rise to $742 billion under the soon-to-be enacted law.
 That includes new money to finance a planned pay increase for U.S. troops.
-Republicans demanded the budget boost at the Pentagon in marathon talks with Democrats, who had fought for long-sought cuts — but conceded the increases at DOD anyway to achieve their domestic priorities.
+Republicans demanded the budget boost at the Pentagon in marathon talks with Democrats, who had fought for long-sought cuts — but conceded the increases at the Defense Department anyway to achieve their domestic priorities.
 It prompted Sen. Richard C. Shelby (R-Ala.) to herald the trajectory of the talks at a time when he said “political compromise has become more and more difficult here.”

-The Senate adopted the overall package after a series of sharp exchanges on the chamber floor, punctuated by votes over politically minded amendments.
-Once again, Republicans led by Sen. Mike Lee of Utah tried defund federal vaccine and testing policies in response to the coronavirus — and once again the GOP gambit failed.
+The Senate adopted the overall package after sharp exchanges on the chamber floor, punctuated by votes over politically minded amendments.
+Once again, Republicans led by Sen. Mike Lee of Utah tried defund federal vaccine and testing policies in response to the coronavirus — and once again, the GOP gambit failed.

-Another GOP amendment by Sen. Mike Braun (R-Ind.) would have canceled billions of dollars in earmarks, since lawmakers for the first time in a decade could request and obtain money for local infrastructure improvements and other pet projects.
+Another GOP amendment by Sen. Mike Braun (Ind.) would have canceled billions of dollars in earmarks, since lawmakers for the first time in a decade could request and obtain money for local infrastructure improvements and other pet projects.
 But Democrats and Republicans defeated that proposal as well, a reflection of their shared satisfaction with the return of a process that allows them to bring money home to their states and districts.

 Earlier in the debate, GOP Sen. Rick Scott of Florida tried to separate the Ukrainian aid from the larger measure to fund the federal government, a move that might have made it easier politically for some in his party to oppose the spending package.
 He described the coupling of the two as an example of “stupid games.”